Louisiana Parent Training & Information Center

 Even though we do not have offices throughout the state of Louisiana – we provide support to parents statewide.
 In addition, we work with the Families Helping Families network to support their staff in supporting parents in their individual regions.

 How does LaPTIC train parents?

 LaPTIC provides over 100 opportunities annually to participate in a live workshop/training and/or webinars, and conferences on IDEA, other education laws and topics of interest to most parents of children with disabilities.
-In addition we are committed to providing an array of on-line trainings you can access 24 hours a day, 7 days a week.
-These trainings are currently under development and will be available on-line soon.
+In addition, we have E-Learning Modules available on-line 24 hours a day, 7 days a week.

 What else does LaPTIC do?